Direct Mail: Why It Works And How To Use It

-At .20¢ they are a penny more than bulk mail and go first class.
+At current pricing post cards are slightly more than bulk mail and go first class.

-At .20¢ you can do small specialized mailings without having to qualify for bulk mail.
+At current post card pricing you can do small specialized mailings without having to qualify for bulk mail.
 No pre-sorting or bundling.

 In black and white on colored card stock they are inexpensive to produce.

-Mail 500 or more with presorted bar coding and nine digit zip and the postage can go down as low as .14 1/2 cents. (check with post office for exact pricing and restrictions)
+Mail 500 or more with presorted bar coding and nine digit zip and the postage can go down to the lowest possible rate. (check with post office for exact pricing and restrictions)

 Add "Address Correction Requested" to your return address and undelivered mail will be returned by post office with new addresses updated free.

-Even with printing and postage cost can often be less than newspaper or radio.
+- Even with printing and postage cost dirrect mail can often be less than newspaper or radio.

 Some Final Thoughts On Direct Mail

 The main thing to remember about any advertising is that nothing works in every situation.
 Direct mail is not the answer to all advertising problems and may not be the best option for your business.

 Compare costs and possible effectiveness of all types of advertising.
 Advertising is always a test.